Tax Preparation Checklist

 Note: The following is a general checklist.
 Because every situation is unique, be sure to work with a financial or tax professional to review your specific goals and needs.

-Updates to income tax brackets and marginal tax rates, in addition to changes you may see in taxes withheld from your paycheck, were a few of the main changes from last year’s tax reform to be aware of as you prepare your taxes this year.
+Updates to income tax brackets increase in 2019 to account for inflation was one of the main changes to be aware of as you prepare your 2020 tax season.

 2. Maximize Retirement Account Contributions for Potential Tax Deductions